Bar and Court Admissions

 - Represented multiple corporations in various class action matters alleging recording of calls in violation of the California Invasion of Privacy Act.
 Negotiated dismissal of them all for a nuisance fee.

-- Defended national automobile manufacturer in putative class action alleging economic damage resulting from repairs to driver's seat.
+- Defended a national automobile manufacturer in a putative class action alleging economic damage resulting from repairs to the driver's seat.
 Plaintiffs voluntarily dismissed their case without payment.

 Publications & Speaking Engagements

 Presenter, "Practical Considerations to the Reasonable Alternative Design Test," In-house counsel, (July 26, 2023).

 - Co-Author, "Trial by Webcam: Tips From a Firsthand Experience," Law360, (May 28, 2020).